ASquirrelsTail/cookbook/README.md

 ## Testing

+An in depth breakdown and examples of the testing approach can be found [here](https://github.com/ASquirrelsTail/cookbook/blob/master/tests/testing.md).

 The site has been tested on a variety of devices, using different browsers and resolutions to ensure compatability and responsiveness.

 HTML code was validated by the [WC3 Markup Validator](https://validator.w3.org/), as Jinja templates tend to cause confusion, the rendered templates of a each page were fed into the validator instead.
 No errors or warnings were raised.